-In addition to the historic home, our museum features both permanent and rotating historical exhibits, the largest publicly accessible library collection devoted to Bailey in the world, a series of horticultural gardens, a nature trail, occasional art shows, and South Haven’s historic Blacksmith’s Shop.
+In addition to the historic home, our museum features both permanent and rotating historical exhibitions, the largest publicly accessible library collection devoted to Bailey in the world, a series of horticultural gardens, a nature trail, and South Haven’s historic Blacksmith’s Shop.

 In 1886, a young horticultural botanist and professor at what was then the Michigan Agricultural College set off with two other naturalists on a journey from Michigan up to northern Minnesota and into the wilderness of the Boundary Waters.
 He was only 28, and it would be his first plant-collecting expedition into a place considered wilderness as well as his first excursion outside of the United States, and it would help him conclude his first major work of botanical taxonomy: a study of the genus Carex (the sedges).
 Little did he know that the trip would change his life, as well as the future of both horticulture and agrarian philosophy, forever.